Introduction to Datascience

 • Double gender first names

-• Most popular first per decade
+• Most popular first names per decade